pypeit/PypeIt/doc/installing.rst

     miniconda installer.
 If you're an Apple Silicon Mac user, skip to the :ref:`m1_macs` section for details.

 ..
-DO WE HAVE A RELEVANT LINK FOR THE PYPEIT USERS SLACK?
+TODO: DO WE HAVE A RELEVANT LINK FOR THE PYPEIT USERS SLACK?

 .. warning::